-If working longer full-time isn’t an option, working part-time in retirement could provide modest cash flow, Rushin says.
+If working longer full time isn’t an option, working part-time in retirement could provide modest cash flow, Erenberger says.
 Or you could remain in your current career field and possibly transition into a consulting role.

-Fortunately, federal rules favor pre-retirement investing.
-“Beginning at age 50, there are a lot of catch-up provisions that you can start to take advantage of,” Rushin says.
+“Beginning at age 50, there are a lot of catch-up provisions that you can start to take advantage of,” Erenberger says.

-Depending on your income, starting at age 50 you can contribute up to $7,000 per year to an IRA instead of the standard $6,000.
-Likewise, you can exceed the annual contribution limit for a workplace savings plan, like a 401(k) or a 403(b), by an additional $7,000 per year.
+Depending on your income, starting at age 50 you can contribute an additional $1,000 per year to an IRA.
+Likewise, you can add an extra $6,500 to the annual contribution limit for a workplace savings plan, like a 401(k) or a 403(b).

 Healthcare is typically one of the biggest expenses in retirement.
 And while Medicare provides basic healthcare coverage for most retirees, it isn’t free and it doesn’t cover everything.